27 February, 2020

 FIXED RIPS: Fix rips are the ones you’re most likely to come into contact with regularly as they tend to stick around in the same location (as the name suggests).
 They are usually formed when small waves bring lots of sand back up to the beach.
 Their shape and size can change depending on the surf.

 FLASH RIPS: Heard of flash floods?
 Same thing happening here.
 Flash rips tend to occur suddenly when weather conditions turn treacherous during storms.
-These rips are particularly powerful and can extend from 10- 100 meters out into the surf.
+These rips are particularly powerful and can extend from 10- 100 metres out into the surf.

 TOPOGRAPHIC RIPS: As the name suggests, these rips occur because of the arrangement of natural or artificial features of the beach such as headlands, sand banks or man-made barriers.